English Online Dictionary. What means yield? What does yield mean?

 yield (third-person singular simple present yields, present participle yielding, simple past yielded or (obsolete) yold, past participle yielded or (obsolete) yolden)

-- (obsolete) To pay, give in payment; repay, recompense; reward; requite.
+- (obsolete) To give in payment; repay, recompense; reward; requite.

 - To give up; to surrender or capitulate.

-- To give way; to allow another to pass first.
+- (transitive or intransitive, especially US) To give way so as to allow another to pass first.

-- (intransitive) To give way; to succumb to a force.
+- (intransitive) To give way under force; to succumb to a force.

 - (engineering, materials science, of a material specimen) To pass the material's yield point and undergo plastic deformation.